 Look, there are a ton of certified cheap Android based NFC-QR-whatchamacallit all-in-one reader devices out there that suck.
 They’re only as good as network connection, the OS and the POS app + payment transaction backend.
 Apple isn’t going to compete with that.

 I don’t know about anybody else but I’m way more interested in how Apple would pull off the business software end of this rumor because the hardware end is already a given.
-And it would never see the light of day in FeliCa land Japan, that’s for sure.
+And it would never see the light of day in FeliCa land Japan, not unless Apple cuts another deal with FeliCa Networks that is.
 Success in America is not guaranteed either.
 Just ask the App Clips team.